YES, the Portable Outlet 155W and 160UPS are allowed on Commercial Airlines, only in "Carry-On Baggage".

-Our battery has been tested by an internationally recognized testing laboratory.
-We have a certified UN38.3 Test Report that our Lithium-Ion battery meets all international transportation guidelines.
-This is named for the 38.3rd section in the Manual of Tests and Criteria created by the Committee of Experts of the United Nations Transport of Dangerous Goods.
-These tests include Altitude Simulation, Thermal Testing, Vibration, Shock, External Short Circuit, Impact, Overcharge and Forced Discharge.
+Our battery has been certified by an internationally recognized testing laboratory.
+Our Lithium-Ion battery is UN38.3 certified and meets all international transportation guidelines.
+This is named for section 38.3 in the Manual of Tests and Criteria created by the Committee of Experts of the United Nations Transport of Dangerous Goods.
+These tests include Altitude Simulation, Thermal Testing, Vibration, Shock, External Short Circuit, Impact, Overcharge, and Forced Discharge.

 Since the Portable Outlet is a 159 Watt Battery, it follows rules designated for Lithium-ion batteries between 101 and 160 Watts:

 They are allowed on commercial flights in "Carry-On Baggage" only.

 There is a limit of TWO allowed per passenger on each flight.

 Lithium-ion batteries are NOT allowed in luggage placed in the airplane's cargo hold.